icing/mod_md/README.md

 Default: none

 This is the companion to `mod_ssl`'s `SSLCertficateKeyFile`.
 See `MDCertificateFile` for details on how it can be used to managed domains.

+## MDCheckInterval
+`MDCheckInterval duration`
+Default: 12h

+The time between certificate checks.
+By default, the validity and need for renewals is checked twice a day.
+This interval is not followed precisely.
+Instead the module randomly applies a +/-50% jitter to it.
+With the default of 12 hours, this means the actual time between runs varies between 6 and 18 hours, jittered anew every run.
+This helps to mitigate traffic peaks at ACME servers.

+The minimum duration you may configure is 1 second.
+It is not recommended to use such short times in production.

 ## MDMatchNames